ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-8-2.md

-# Strategies for Staying Top-of-Mind with Hiring Managers

 In this chapter, we will explore effective strategies for staying top-of-mind with hiring managers throughout the job interview process.
 Securing a job interview is just the first step; maintaining a positive and lasting impression with hiring managers is crucial to increase your chances of landing the perfect job.
 By employing the following strategies, you can ensure that you stay at the forefront of hiring managers' minds and stand out from the competition.